markveillette/rpi_sprinkler/README.md

 ```
 and you should be all set.
 Check the log file every now and then to monitor how things are going.

+UPDATE (5/14/16):  I added a @reboot command on the last line of the crontab file that sets all GPIO pins used to GPIO.LOW when the pi restarts.
+This was done to make sure the sprinkler doesn't run spontaneously if the pi accidentally reboots.
+If you installed rpi_sprinker in a different spot, make sure the path to `run_sprinkler.py` matches on this line as well.

 If you restart the raspberry pi, the crontab should restart with it.
 To check if it's running, enter
 ```
 sudo crontab -l